nickchernenko93/spotifyWebUiTestingPetProject/README.md

 # Spotify Automation Project
 This is simple automation project.
 It is support  Web UI and API testing.
-You can also install jBehave support, karate plugins

 ## Supported browser
     Google Chrome